 Amazon Prime Video

-Price: Included with Amazon Prime for $12.99 a month, with free 30-day trial
+Price: Included with Amazon Prime for $12.99 a month, with a free 30-day trial

 Amazon also happens to own Twitch, the game-oriented streaming service.
 You can watch live or archived “Let’s Play” videos from your favorite video game streamers.
-However, Twitch is not just for gamers; it also has other content you can watch as well.
+However, Twitch is not just for gamers; it also has other content you can watch.
 You can also support some popular streamers by subscribing to their channels.

 Samsung smart TV apps